Our Ladies: Reception

 Amal Abdi of the Evening Standard wrote, "One of the best features of Our Ladies is the distastefulness of its characters.
 This posse of unruly young women are brash, bullies and often magnificently cruel.
 Yet it is precisely these reasons that make the film more radical than offensive.
 By playing into the stereotypes, Our Ladies rejects the established portrayals which turn ordinary school girls into bad asses or inexplicable geniuses in the name of a 'strong female character.'"
 Abdi commented further, "Our Ladies has its flaws.
 The tone is uneven, it is overly eager and there are points when it is unrealistic to the point of absurdity.
 Nevertheless, it deserves to be seen.
-It speaks to the thinly veiled level that has long governed the treatment of young women."
+It speaks to the thinly veiled misogyny that has long governed the treatment of young women."

 Sophie Butcher of The Film Magazine said, "there’s a raucous energy and seemingly specifically Scottish nostalgia evident in Our Ladies that really set it apart", and concluded "Our Ladies is a wildly entertaining riot of a movie."